DanielSmith/alap/examples/servers/README.md

 # Server Examples

-9 REST API servers implementing the same [Alap Config API contract](../../docs/openapi.yaml) (OpenAPI 3.1).
+9 REST API servers implementing the same Alap Config API contract.
 Swap backends without changing client code — editors, web apps, and `RemoteStore` work with any of them.

 The point: Alap is language-agnostic.
 The same 7 endpoints work whether you prefer Node, Python, PHP, Go, or Bun.